iQuHACK/2021_MI-P-T-ex-AU/README.md

 We propose the following strategy of using the current version: one sets the field and then gives it (hidden) to another one who tries to finish the game in a minimal number of shots/turns.

 ## Future Plans

-Multiplayer version is on its way
+Multiplayer version is on its way.

-There is still plenty room to play with amplitudes and complicated entanglement. showing self field to the player
+There is still plenty room to play with amplitudes and complicated entanglement.

 ## How to run the game: